Difficult Decision That You Once Made - Speaking Part 2 Topics

 "Describe a Difficult Decision That You Once Made" on IELTS Speaking Topics or CUE Cards

-The IELTS speaking section consists of three parts, wherein candidates will be required to give a general introduction to themselves in the first part.
-All test takers will be offered a cue card containing a topic on which candidates will be required to speak for a few minutes.
-The examiner will subsequently ask questions pertaining to the topic, which require appropriate responses by the candidate.
+The IELTS speaking section contains three parts with candidates required to give a general introduction about themselves in the first part of the task.
+The test-takers will get a cue card containing a topic on which they will speak for some minutes.
+The examiner will ask IELTS Speaking questions related to the topic that will entail candidates to give suitable responses.

-With a clearer understanding of the exam pattern for the section, we will now discuss one of the common topics that test-takers have taken during the speaking section, i.e. describing a difficult decision that you once made.
+With a clear understanding of the exam pattern in this section, we will now discuss one of the very common topics that test-takers often encounter and it is “ Describe a difficult decision that you once made.”

 Get Expert Guidance to Study at Top Universities Abroad!